tier2tickets/Knowledge-Base/content/integration/connectwise.rst

 yourconnectwiseinstance.com/v4_6_release

-Substitute the /v4_6_release part for your version
+Do not Substitute the /v4_6_release part for your ConnectWise version, this is the API version, and should always be se to v4_6_release.

 The Ticket System API Key format is as follows